om-arya/T.O.M/README.md

 <!-- ROADMAP -->
 <a id="roadmap"></a>
 ## Roadmap 🗺️
-- Brainstormed idea and implemented during a hackathon
+- Brainstormed idea and potential features
+- Implemented during the Bitcamp 2024 hackathon with JS/HTML/CSS
-- Continued project afterwards with expanded team and features!
+- Continued project afterwards with Django and additional features!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>